Alert 1 of 1

 man and woman painting house

-So we are in the process of doing some MUCH NEEDED updates to our house.
-And if you are like me you may ask yourself “which home improvement projects can I tackle myself to save $$, and which should I leave to the pros?”
-In today’s world, with YouTube at your fingertips, you can look up how to do practically any project online but that doesn’t mean you always should.
-My husband YouTubes EVERYTHING!!
-And he does learn how to do a good amount of things from it.
+In today’s world, with YouTube at your fingertips, you can look up how to do practically any project but that doesn’t mean you should try it yourself.
+My husband YouTubes everything!!
+And he has learned how to complete a number of jobs.
 But attempting to do a project on your own can sometimes end up costing more time, money and mess than it’s worth.
-At this point in my life, working a full-time job, have very active kids, involved in my church and other service organizations, I’m just too tired to do most of things I would have normally done myself.
+At this point in my life, working a full-time job, with very active kids, involved in my church and other service organizations, I’m just too tired to do most of things I would have normally done myself.
 I have painted a few rooms in my house (and I HATE painting) but I did it because I needed a change.
 But this go round, I’m paying someone else to do it for me!

 Here are a few ways you can know when to do it yourself, and when to leave it to the pros.